Grants made possible by the Infrastructure Investment and Jobs Act boost the use of Wireless WAN in public transit, utilities, manufacturing, and more

 Manufacturing and construction

 Connected manufacturing and construction will reach most enterprises that choose to take advantage of the new infrastructure funds in any capacity.
-WWANs provide the connectivity to power autonomous vehicles in factories and on build sites, and public and Private 5G networks tap into the bandwidth, speed, and latency needed for digital twinning, remote diagnostics, and sensors.
+WWANs provide the connectivity to power autonomous vehicles in factories and on build sites, and public and Private 5G networks tap into the bandwidth, speed, and latency needed for industrial IoT (IIoT) solutions such as digital twinning, remote diagnostics, and sensors.

 These technologies, along with automated tooling and quality control, will make new infrastructure project builds more efficient and safer in the long run.